 When the Commission decided in August 2009 to refer the Argentine submission to a sub-commission, the Argentine Foreign Ministry knew no part of the continental shelf around the islands under British control would be considered by the sub-commission.
-Equally, it knew at the same time that the sub-commission had been instructed not to consider the Argentine claim to an Antarctic continental shelf.
+Equally, it knew that the sub-commission had been instructed not to consider the Argentine claim to an Antarctic continental shelf.
 The Argentine government had been forced to accept that, under the terms of the UN Convention on the Law of the Sea, the Antarctic Treaty and the mandate of the Commission on the Limits of the Continental Shelf, its submission would not and could not be approved in full.
 Indeed, the legal situation was so unambiguous that the Argentine delegation did not even ask for the full submission to be considered.

+Argentine diplomats were involved in the Australian negotiations aimed at preventing the Commission discussing Antarctica.
+They were in 2004 party to the agreement on a common position with the other Antarctic claimants.
 Two senior diplomats and the head of COPLA (an agency of the Foreign Ministry) were present at the Commission in August 2009, when the decisions were taken to instruct the sub-commission to give no consideration to the parts of the submission related to disputed territories and to Antarctica.
 Another senior diplomat was present in August 2012, when these decisions were confirmed.
 Several others at the UN and in Buenos Aires would have dealt with the delineation of the continental shelf during the long process of working on the submission.
-The question arises, why did senior professional staff in the

-Argentine Foreign Ministry allow ultra-nationalist illusions to continue for over six and a half years.
+The question arises, why did senior professional staff in the Argentine Foreign Ministry allow ultra-nationalist illusions to continue for over six and a half years.
 An even more important question for the Argentine political system is to ask why the Foreign Minister, Susana Malcorra, and her Deputy, Carlos Foradori, were so misled by the diplomats.